Each of us deserves a second chance.

 Bodhi

 Wickedly smart, eccentric, and a bit dramatic, Bodhi is the theatre kid of our herd.
 Bo is a Mustang off the Virginia Range in Nevada.
 We adopted Bodhi in 2018 along with his brother Little Chief.
 As Bo and Chief spent the first 5-6 years of their life in the wild, both required lots of time and understanding through their transition into domestic life.
-Bodhi now excels in the jumper divisions at hunter/jumper shows and will likely be making his debut in the .90-meter classes this summer!
+Bodhi now excels in the jumper divisions at hunter/jumper shows and will be making his debut in the .90-meter divisions soon!
 Bodhi is also an amazing mountain horse and loves going on long trail-rides and pack trips.
+Bodhi is currently living his best life with his brother Little Chief, turned out on 300 acres of pasture just 30 minutes away from our main location in South Fork, CO.

 -